Ponant Explorer-Class — Named for Antarctica’s French Discoverer

 Le Dumont-d’Urville

-Named for the explorer who charted Adélie Land, Le Dumont-d’Urville is a 92-guest Ponant Explorer-class ship with all-suite accommodations, PC6 polar class, and the Blue Eye underwater lounge.
+Named for the explorer who charted Adélie Land, Le Dumont-d'Urville is a 184-guest Ponant Explorer-class ship with all-balcony accommodations, a 1C ice-strengthened hull, and the Blue Eye underwater lounge.

 Ponant Explorer-class expedition ship exterior view